AdobeDocs/analytics-platform.en/help/connections/create-connection.md

 # Create a connection

+A connection lets you integrate datasets from Adobe Experience Platform into Workspace.
 In order to report on Platform datasets, you first have to establish a connection between Workspace and datasets in Platform.

-A connection lets you integrate datasets from your platform into Workspace.
+Click [here](https://docs.adobe.com/content/help/en/platform-learn/tutorials/cja/connecting-customer-journey-analytics-to-data-sources-in-platform.html) for a video overview.

 >[!IMPORTANT] You can combine multiple Platform datasets into a single connection.